An Olympian jumped up an entire set of stadium bleachers in 5 leaps

 Her videos give you an idea of just how athletic and hard-working Olympians are.

-In one specific video that gained a ton of attention online, Okparaebo does a stair-jumping drill where she scales an entire set of stadium bleachers in only five leaps.
+In one specific video that’s gaining a ton of attention online, Okparaebo does a stair-jumping drill where she scales an entire set of stadium bleachers in only five leaps.

 Story by Tony Manfred and editing by Jeremy Dreyfuss